VVolkov833/first-screen-css/readme.txt

 = 1.4 =

 * Added the Format button to spread new lines and tabs (spaces)
+* Added the option to deregister all styles or scripts at once
 * Fixed the CSS minification for bigger content
+* Removed the Front page from bulk exceptions

 = 1.3 =